Ptahhotep (Djedkare)

 Ptahhotep is one of several viziers at the end of the Fifth Dynasty with this name.
 He is mainly known from is mastaba (C6) at Saqqara.
 The mastaba was built in one unit with the mastaba of another vizier, who was also called Ptahhotep with the second name Desher.
 They were perhaps brothers.
-In both mastabas were not found any inscriptions providing a clue for a dating.
+In both mastabas, nothing was found providing a clue for a dating.
 On observations on the style of the architecture it had been argued that they date to the reign of Menkauhor and Djedkare Isesi.
 Ptahhotep perhaps dating to the early years of the latter king.